 Third, it presupposes the mind of the God of Scripture, not man’s, the sovereign God and his ordination of all that is as the only ground of reasoning and proof.
 The alternative is brute factuality—unexplained, unrelated facts, rendering systematic theology impossible.

 Fifth, it is necessary if we are to think logically and holistically, holding to an ordered, rational, and understandable universe.
 It declares a meaningful connection between all facts as created by a sovereign God who orders all things according to his own nature and decrees.
-It provides the basis for preaching and teaching, as did Paul, the whole counsel of God.
-The alternative is a piecemeal presentation of brute facts where the part – usually one’s favoured doctrine – risks becoming the whole.
+It provides the basis for preaching and teaching, as demonstrated by Paul, who taught the whole counsel of God (Acts 20:27).
+The alternative is a piecemeal presentation of brute facts where the part – usually one’s favoured perspective – risks becoming the whole.

 The main heads of a systematic theology are: God (theology proper), Man (anthropology), Salvation (soteriology), Church (ecclesiology), and Final Things (eschatology).